arainho/secure-git-workshop/README.md

 # secure-git-workshop 🔐

-The present repo is for demonstration purposes !!!
+The present repo is for demonstration purposes!
 The are bad practices everywhere ⚡☠️ that we fix along the workshop. 😉

 ## The starting point ?